pabloroxo/pabloroxo/README.md

 <b>As a computer scientist and software engineer, I love absolute everything about computing and programming.</b>

-<b>Experienced in RESTful APIs, databases (relational or not), software requirements and user point of view.
-Willing to be a software architect.</b>
+<b>Experienced in RESTful APIs, databases (relational or not), software requirements and user point of view.</b>

 <b>Willing to be a software engineering specialist and, in the future, a software architect.</b>